Background

 Marketing communications must not use the word "guarantee" in a way that could cause confusion about a consumer's rights.

-Marketing communications must make clear each significant limitation to an advertised guarantee (of the type that has implications for a consumer's rights).
+Marketing communications must not mislead by omitting significant limitations to an advertised guarantee (of the type that has implications for a consumer's rights).
 Marketers must supply the full terms before the consumer is committed to taking up the guarantee.

 Marketers must promptly refund consumers who make valid claims under an advertised money-back guarantee.

-If a marketing communication in a language other than an official language of the EEA State where the trader is located offers after-sales service but the after-sales service is not available in the language of the marketing communication, the marketer must explain that to the consumer before the contract is concluded
+If a marketing communication offers after-sales service but the after-sales service is not available in the language of the marketing communication, the marketer must explain that to the consumer before the contract is concluded*.

 More on